 - Outside 90 deg.
 Corner w/ a Bullnose

-- Radius inside and outside under a 30 deg.
+- Radius inside corner and outside corner under a 30 deg.
 Angle

 Most homes have only 90-degree corners.
 Follow these four steps to install baseboards in those places.

-Tip: Before permanently attaching any boards, you’ll want to make the 45-degree cuts for the baseboard corners.
-Make sure you have one wall and one corner fitted before hammering nails.
+Tip: Before permanently attaching any floorboards, you’ll want to make the 45 degree cuts for the baseboard corners.
+Make sure you have one wall and one inside corner fitted before hammering nails.

-Begin with two boards that have straight 90-degree cuts at opposite ends.
-Place the first board tight against the corner and mark the location of the stud where you will join the two boards.
-Use the miter saw to cut the opposite end at 45-degrees.
+Begin with two floorboards that have straight 90-degree cuts at opposite ends.
+Place the first floorboard tight against the outside corner and mark the location of the stud where you will join the two boards.
+Use the miter saw or circular saw to cut the opposite end at 45-degrees.
 Lightly sand it smooth.

 Hammer it in place with a few finish nails, keeping the heads exposed.

-Next, place the second board against the first one, carefully marking where you will cut it at a 45-degree angle to match the other board.
+Next, place the second floorboard against the first one, carefully marking where you will cut it at a 45-degree angle to match the other floorboard.
 Sand or cut the 90-degree end if it’s too long.
 Use wood glue to run a small bead along the scarf joint, then nail it in place.
-If you don’t have a nail gun, a nail set helps drive the nails below the wood’s surface without damaging the face of the board with a hammer.
+If you don’t have a nail gun, a nail set helps drive the nails below the wood’s surface without damaging the face of the floorboard with a hammer.

 To make a coped joint, lay a baseboard molding face-down on the floor.
 Using a scrap piece of molding, hold it perpendicular to the face-down board and use a pencil to trace the profile of the baseboard.
 Using a coping saw, cut along the profile making a back bevel cut with a minimum of 90-degrees and 1/16 in. short of the profile.
 Remove the remaining material with a coping saw or half-round wood rasp.
 Keep checking until the piece sits flush against the other piece with no gap.

-For outside 90-degree corners, you’ll use the same miter saw technique as the inside corners, except that you’ll reverse the cuts.
-You want the face of the board to be the longest part of the cut where both ends meet at a point.
+For 90-degree outside corners, you’ll use the same miter saw technique as the inside corner, except that you’ll reverse the cuts.
+You want the face of the floorboard to be the longest part of the cut where both ends meet at a point.
 Always test the fit before you start nailing.